-We collect this data for clinical audit, research, and service evaluation and planning to improve the care given to children and young people admitted to PICU.
+We collect this data for clinical audit, research, service evaluation and commissioning purposes (which means the continual process of planning, agreeing and monitoring services).
+These help to improve the care given to children and young people admitted to PCC.
 Each year we produce a report on activity and outcomes for paediatric intensive care in the UK and Ireland.
 No personal or identifiable information will ever be made public in any report or publication.

-The PICANet research database supports high quality research in the areas of paediatric intensive care, specific conditions affecting children and young people accessing paediatric intensive care services, epidemiology of critical illness, and public health.
+All data, except from data collected from the Level 2 PCC units, are also part of the PICANet research database which supports high quality research in the areas of paediatric intensive care, specific conditions affecting children and young people accessing paediatric intensive care services, epidemiology of critical illness, and public health.
 Following a rigorous data request process, and providing the appropriate research ethics approvals and legal bases for data processing and sharing are in place, baseline data can be provided for research studies and clinical trials to extend the available knowledge with a view to ultimately providing benefits to patients.